lebao3105/texteditor/README.md

 <br clear="both">

-## For Tkinter builds
+> Tkinter version has been moved to [texteditor-tk](https://github.com/lebao3105/texteditor-tk).

-Releases from 1.5a0 and their source code will be placed in a new repository: lebao3105/texteditor-tk.
+> Future releases will be placed in TestPypi.

-This was made in order to make the updater for both 2 types of app works easier.

-So that: the `main` branch will place the latest (trunk) code (again).

-Texteditor-tk is still available in TestPypi, even for the 1.5 release.

 ## Features

 * Tabs split/rearrangement
 * Access to your files without opening File Explorer
 * ~~Run some tasks with Command Window~~
-* Customizable interface
+* Customizable interface, right on the native UI
 * Open history
 * ~~Partial Git support (1.6a3+)~~
 * Auto save